 The Harold Jarche model for personal knowledge mastery (PKM) is characterized by "three Ss": seek, sense and share.
 Seeking is about discovering need-to-know information and receiving updates that are "pushed" from trusted sources.
 Sensing is the process of turning information into knowledge by putting newly absorbed data into the context of experience and the workplace.
 Finally, sharing is fostered through collaboration and conversation, including testing ideas from colleagues.

 Globally distributed teams may lose the ability to learn from others, put ideas into context or discuss the new information with colleagues.
-An LMS can foster and enrich team solidarity within the PKM model by providing curated workplace updates and the opportunity for social collaboration around learning and development content.
+A robust learning management system (LMS) can foster and enrich team solidarity within the PKM model by providing curated workplace updates and the opportunity for social collaboration around learning and development content.